malmostad/wag/pages/getting_started.md

 ## Components and Widgets in the Global Assets
-Since the global assets are used in many applications and since they have a long lifecycle, we are conservative when it comes to include UI components and frameworks in the bundle.
-If you have need for components not included, add them to your own code.
+Since the global assets are used by many applications and since they have a long lifecycle, we are cautious when it comes to include UI components and frameworks in the bundle.
+If you have need for components not included, add them to your own code and be sure to maintain and update them.

 jQuery version 1.10.x is included in the global assets.
 Other third party JavaScript components can be seen in the [vendor directory](https://github.com/malmostad/intranet-assets/tree/master/vendor/assets/).
-The jQuery UI file includes the autocomplete component documented in the Forms section but not any other jQuery UI components.
+The jQuery UI file includes the autocomplete component documented in the Forms section but not any of the other jQuery UI components and not a jQuery UI theme.

 ## CSS Units
 As noted in several sections, you should use relative units in your CSS code.
 Use `em` and `%`.
-The exceptions are thin borders where you can use `1px` and forms (see the section on forms).
+The exceptions are thin borders where you can use `1px` and font size in forms (see the section on Typography).

 ## Your Applications Domain
 All web applications must have a subdomain under *.malmo.se.
 This is essential for the masthead to work.

 ## Google Analytics
 Google Analytics tracking is included in the global assets and statistics are collected to the City of Malmö's account.
-This is important so we can analyse traffic and user behaviour across all off our services.
+This is important so we can analyze traffic and user behaviour across all off our services.
 You *must not* initiate other Google Analytics accounts in your application.

-If you need to do custom event tracking in your application, use your applications technical name as a prefix for the event names so we don't get events with colliding names.
+If you need to do custom event tracking in your application, use your applications technical name as a prefix for the event names so we don't get Google Analytics events with colliding names.

 To prevent data from your development and test environments to be collected in the production account, add a `development` or `test` class to the `body` tag.
 The data will then be collected to our test account.